 - Record the loop with Infinite off and flick it on immediately after you stop recording the loop.
 If you wait too long there could be a shift in volume and quality when you shift into Infinite.

 - Record the loop with Infinite on and the pedal bypassed.
 Then tap the bypass footswitch to start playing.

 Minilooper as a conventional delay.

-When the Infinity toggle is off, Minilooper can work in the standard delay range of a second or less.
+When the Infinite toggle is off, Minilooper can work in the standard delay range: as short as a second or less.
 The length of the delay is set with tap tempo and can get as short as you can tap twice on the Rec footswitch.
 The expected knobs for Feedback and Blend are there, but no modulation control.
 Minilooper’s repeats degrade beautifully, crumbling the tonal data (especially in the bass) into grit.
 The crummy repeats can lay back in the mix nicely, letting the dry come through.
-Tips:

 - Since the Reverse switch is manual, on short delays it sounds best when you have the feedback almost to self-oscillation.